-Pursuant to the terms of the Dr. Murphy's employment agreement, Dr. Murphy will be paid a base salary of not less than \$250,000 per year.
+Pursuant to the terms of the Dr. Murphy's employment agreement, Dr. Murphy will be paid a base salary of \$250,000 per year.
 Dr. Murphy is also eligible for an annual discretionary cash bonus to be determined by our board of directors or the compensation committee, and contingent upon the achievement of objectives set by us from time to time.
 Dr. Murphy shall also be eligible to receive equity bonuses at such times and in such amounts as determined by the board of directors or the compensation committee.

 Pursuant to his employment agreement, if Dr. Murphy's employment is terminated involuntarily without cause (as defined in his employment agreement) or voluntarily with good reason (as defined in his employment agreement), Dr. Murphy is eligible for either: (a) if such termination occurs within 12 months of a change of control, severance equal to 18 months base salary and 18 months of continuation of group health benefits; or (b) if such termination does not occur within 12 months of a change of control, severance equal to 12 months base salary and 12 months of continuation of group health benefits.
-In addition to the severance under his employment agreement, Dr. Murphy will also immediately receive an additional twelve months of additional vesting of any unvested stock options and a cash payment equal to the value of any unvested 401(k) match amount
+In addition to the severance under his employment agreement, Dr. Murphy will also immediately receive an additional twelve months of additional vesting of any unvested stock options and a cash payment equal to the value of any unvested 401(k) match amount.
+All of Dr. Murphy's stock options were fully vested at December 31, 2008, and he would therefore not have received any additional benefit from acceleration.